 “That little boy was You, wasn’t it, Lord?”
 I said, knowingly.
 And I discerned the message: He is the one who opens doors and closes them (Revelation 3:7), and child-like faith in Him always proves to be more effective than our very best efforts!

 In another dream, I was standing at a checkout counter and the woman behind the counter opened the cash register and started to hand me money, multiple bundles of bills.
-I was granted special favor simply because she saw my ring.
+I was granted special favor when she saw my ring.
 It had a dark blue sapphire set in gold and it was on the ring finger of my left hand.

 How puzzling!
 I thought, because I had neither bought nor sold anything.
 At first glance the dream resembled a tale told by Scheherazade from One Thousand and One Arabian Nights.
 But it was not.